 PROS & CONS

-–Sizing: Some brands change their sizing now and then, but my Chanel ballerina flats size has been the same for the past 10 years.
+–Sizing: Some brands change their sizing now and then, Chanel’s ballerina flat sizing has been consistent for the last decade.

 –Price Raises: Every year, Chanel raises their prices.
 Sometimes the price increase includes ballerina flats, sometimes it doesn’t.
 Either way, get it while they’re still somewhat affordable.

-That joy that you get when you wear your Chanel ballet flats and your foot meets the floor for the first time, you can’t put a price tag on it.
+When you slip on a pair of Chanel ballet flats and your foot meets the floor for the first time, you can’t put a price tag on the feeling.

-These flats are so well made and structured that they are worth it over and over again.
+You feel how these flats are so well made & flattering that it’s worth it over and over and over again…